iancallen/iancallen.github.io/_pages/publications.md

 with Christiana Stoddard.

-*Revise and resubmit at conomics of Education Review*
+*Revise and resubmit at Economics of Education Review*

 Most recent draft: [March 2024](/files/CallenStoddard2024.pdf)